Table of Contents

 List your home on the MLS!
 I can’t stress this enough.
 It’s one of the most important steps an FSBO can take.
-Leverage online platforms to advertise your home for sale and get higher chances of exposing it to the public.
-There are numerous popular For Sale By Owner websites available where you can do this, but Houzeo.com is the most advanced For Sale By Owner platforms, bar none.
+When you’re selling a house by owner or still deciding on how to sell your house without a realtor, remember to leverage online platforms to advertise your home for sale and get higher chances of exposing it to the public.
+There are numerous popular For Sale By Owner websites available where you can do this, but Houzeo.com is the most advanced For Sale By Owner platform, bar none.
 And it offers a Flat Fee MLS listing.

 Post a Yard Sign

 if you’re confused about how to sell your house without a realtor, start with posting a good yard sign.
 This is common in every home offered for sale, so you need to get one for your house for sale and spend a little bit more to get a better-looking one.

 Have flyers and/or brochures readily available to give to people who look at your house and whom you meet expressing interest in your house for sale, These flyers and/or brochures should have the property specifics: property description, sale price, property address, and your contact details – both your phone number and email address,